-- 113. Subject to section 6.6 of the Handbook. a financial services business entering a relationship with a customer which is a trust must: - verify the legal status and the name and date of establishment of the trust; - verify the identity of the trustees of the trust unless they are themselves subject either to the Handbook or are an Appendix C financial services business (see the definition in Appendix C to the Handbook); - require the trustee of the trust to identify and notify it of the names of the underlying principals and beneficial owners, i.e.: - the settlor(s) (the initial settlor(s) and any persons subsequently settling funds into the trust);
+- Subject to section 6.5 of the Handbook, a financial services business entering a relationship with a customer which is a trust must: - verify the legal status and the name and date of establishment of the trust; - verify the identity of the trustees of the trust unless they are themselves subject either to the Handbook or are an Appendix C business (see the definition in Appendix C to the Handbook); - require the trustee of the trust to identify and notify it of the names of the underlying principals and beneficial owners, i.e.: - the settlor(s) (the initial settlor(s) and any persons subsequently settling funds into the trust); - any protector(s) or trustee(s); and - any beneficiary with a vested interest or any person who is the object of a power;

-- any protector(s) or trustee(s); and - any beneficiary with a vested interest or who is, to the best of the trustee's knowledge, likely to benefit from the trust, and either itself verify the identity of those persons or request the trustee to provide identification data on them, by way of a certificate or summary sheet (see Appendix B); and understand the nature of the trust structure and the nature and purpose of activities undertaken by the structure sufficient to monitor such activities and to fully understand the business relationship.
+, to the best of the trustee's knowledge, likely to benefit from the trustand either itself verify the identity of those persons or request the trustee to provide identification data on them, by way of a certificate or summary sheet (see Appendix B for an example); and

+• understand the nature of the trust structure and the nature and purpose of activities undertaken by the structure sufficient to monitor such activities and to fully understand the business relationship.

-- 114. Verification of the identity of beneficiaries and persons known to be likely to benefit must, where possible, be undertaken before or during the course of establishing a business relationship.
-Where it is not possible to do so, verification must be undertaken prior to any distribution of trust assets to (or on behalf of) that beneficiary. - 115.
-When identifying and verifying the identity of trustees, beneficiaries and others in accordance with this section, financial services businesses must act in accordance with the identification and verification requirements for personal customers and legal bodies see sections 4.4 and 4.6.1. - 116.
-Where the business relationship (or any underlying principal) is a high risk relationship, a financial services business must consider what additional verification checks are appropriate see Chapter 5 on high risk relationships.
+- 119.140.
+Verification of the identity of the underlying principals and beneficial owners must be undertaken either by the financial services business itself or, provided that the rules in section 4.10 of the Handbook are met, by requesting the trustee to provide identification data on them, by way of a certificate or summary sheet (see Appendix B for an example). - 141.
+Subject to paragraph 142 verification of the identity of beneficiaries or any persons who are the object of a power must be undertaken prior to any distribution of trust assets to (or on behalf of) that beneficiary and persons known to be likely to benefit must, where possible, be undertaken before or during the course of establishing a business relationship.
+Where it is not possible to do so, the reasons must be documented and In all cases verification must be undertaken prior to any distribution of trust assets to (or on behalf of) that beneficiary in accordance with the requirements of Regulation 7. - 142.
+Where a business relationship has been assessed as a high risk relationship, verification of the identity of any beneficiaries must, where possible, be undertaken at the time that the assessment of risk is made.
+Where it is not possible to do so, the reasons must be documented. - When identifying and verifying the identity of trustees, beneficiaries and others in accordance with this section, financial services businesses must act in accordance with the identification and verification requirements for personal customers who are individuals and legal bodies see sections 4.4 and 4.6.1.

+Where the business relationship (or any underlying principal) is a high risk relationship, a financial services business must consider what additional verification checks are appropriate-see Chapter 5 on high risk relationships.
-4.7 Employee benefit schemes, share option plans or pension schemes

-117. Where the product or service is an employee benefit scheme or arrangement, an employee share option plan or a pension scheme or arrangement then the sponsoring employer, the trustee and any other person who has control over the business relationship, for example the administrator or the scheme manager, is the principal to be identified and verified in accordance with the requirements of this chapter.
+4.7 Employee benefit schemes, share option plans or pension schemes then the sponsoring employer, the trustee, the foundation council, and any other person who has control over the business relationship, for example, the administrator or the scheme manager is considered as the principal and must be identified and verified in accordance with the requirements of this chapter.